microsoftgraph/microsoft-graph-docs-contrib/concepts/auth/auth-concepts.md

 # Authentication and authorization basics

-Microsoft Graph is a protected web API endpoint for accessing data in Microsoft cloud services like Azure AD and Microsoft 365.
+Microsoft Graph is a protected web API for accessing data in Microsoft cloud services like Azure AD and Microsoft 365.
 It's protected by the Microsoft identity platform.

 The Microsoft identity platform must authorize any app that calls Microsoft Graph.
-This authorization is presented in the form of an *access token*, an opaque string that proves that the calling app is authorized to access the resource, in this case Microsoft Graph.
+This authorization is presented in the form of an *access token*, an object that proves that the calling app is authorized to access the resource, in this case Microsoft Graph.

 This article provides an overview of the Microsoft identity platform, access tokens, and how your app can get access tokens.
 For more information about the Microsoft identity platform, see [What is the Microsoft identity platform?](/azure/active-directory/develop/v2-overview).
 If you know how to integrate an app with the Microsoft identity platform to get tokens, see information and samples specific to Microsoft Graph in the [next steps](#see-also) section.